Cyber Sunday (2008): Background

-Cyber Sunday, originally known as Taboo Tuesday, was an annual pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2004.
+Cyber Sunday, originally known as Taboo Tuesday, was an annual professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2004.
 A unique feature of the event was the ability for fans to vote on certain aspects of every match.
-Because of this, the event was billed as an "interactive pay-per-view."
-The 2008 event was the third event to be titled Cyber Sunday, but the fifth overall in the Taboo Tuesday/Cyber Sunday chronology.
-It was held on October 26, 2008, at the US Airways Center in Phoenix, Arizona and featured wrestlers from the Raw, SmackDown, and ECW brands.
+Because of this, the event was billed as an "interactive pay-per-view".
+The fifth event was held on October 26, 2008, at the US Airways Center in Phoenix, Arizona, and featured wrestlers from the Raw, SmackDown, and ECW brand divisions.
+Voting started on October 6, 2008, through WWE's official website and ended during the broadcast.
+Although this was the fifth event in this interactive PPV series, it was the third to be titled Cyber Sunday, as the first two events were titled Taboo Tuesday; the first two events were held on a Tuesday before WWE moved the event to the more traditional Sunday for PPVs in 2006.